Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

 From this figure, we observed that for $\eta_{e\mu}$ and $\eta_{e\tau}$, SNSI can be fitted with the standard scenario with a value of $\Delta m^2_{31}$ lying within its $3 \sigma$ region.
 This is evident from the close nature of the contours.
 This is in sharp contrast with the diagonal parameters $\eta_{\mu\mu}$ and $\eta_{\tau\tau}$, where the standard case can also be fitted with SNSI with a value of $\Delta m^2_{31}$ outside its $3 \sigma$ allowed values as shown in Ref.~\cite{Singha:2023set}.
 This means for the off-diagonal parameters $\eta_{e\mu}$ and $\eta_{e\tau}$, it will be sufficient to minimize $\Delta m^2_{31}$ within its current $3 \sigma$ range to obtain the correct upper bounds on these parameters.
-For the parameter $\eta_{e\tau}$, we observe two disjoint regions, which we will discuss in the next paragraph.
 The scenario is slightly interesting for $\eta_{\mu\tau}$.
-For this parameter, we obtain an open ended contour, implying that for this parameter, SNSI can mimic the standard scenario with a value of $\Delta m^2_{31}$ outside its current $3 \sigma$ values.
-However, we checked that the change in the sensitivity while estimating the upper bounds in both the cases i.e., when $\Delta m^2_{31}$ is minimized within its $3 \sigma$ values vs the case when $\Delta m^2_{31}$ minimized with a flat prior, very similar.
+For this parameter, we obtain an open-ended contour, implying that SNSI can mimic the standard scenario with a value of $\Delta m^2_{31}$ outside its current $3 \sigma$ values.
+However, we checked that the change in the sensitivities while estimating the upper bounds in both the cases i.e., when $\Delta m^2_{31}$ is minimized within its $3 \sigma$ values vs the case when $\Delta m^2_{31}$ minimized with a flat prior, are very similar.
 For this reason, we have chosen to vary this parameter within its $3 \sigma$ values throughout our analysis.
 From this figure we also see that the allowed parameter space for DUNE is more constrained compared to P2SO experiment.
 The combined analysis of DUNE and P2SO further constrains the allowed region, implying the fact that combined data from different experiments can enhance the sensitivities of the individual experiments.
 Note that one can further constrain the allowed regions between $|\eta_{\alpha\beta}|$ and $\Delta m^2_{31}$ by combining atmospheric neutrino oscillation experiments with the long-baseline neutrino experiment as discussed in Ref.\cite{Gratieri:2014jsa}.